kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 #### **5.2.1.
 Singular Value Decomposition**

 Singular Value Decomposition (SVD) is a mathematical technique used to factorize a matrix into three components: two orthogonal matrices and a diagonal matrix of singular values.
-In collaborative filtering, SVD is applied to the user-item interaction matrix to uncover latent factors that represent hidden relationships between users and items.
+In collaborative filtering, SVD is applied to the user-item interaction matrix to uncover latent factors that represent hidden relationships between customers and products.

 **Mathematical Formula**